devdeliw/website/static/blas/idiomatic_API.typ

   - If a function takes `MatrixMut`, the caller can't pass an immutable slice by mistake.
 - Enforce non-aliasing
   - `MatrixMut` originates from `&mut [T]`.
 Safe Rust makes it difficult to have two independent mutable borrows to the same backing buffer at once.
-- Enable aggressive kernels
-  - Easier for compilers to notice overlap prevention.

 ==== Preventing out-of-bounds <mat-oob>